electric-eloquence/fepper/README.md

 `../04-pages-` and not `../../patterns/04-pages-`.

 ###The Backend###
-Fepper can just as easily work with a CMS backend such as WordPress or Drupal, while not requiring Apache, MySQL, or PHP.
+Fepper can almost as easily work with a CMS backend such as WordPress or Drupal, while not requiring Apache, MySQL, or PHP.
 Put the actual backend codebase or even just a symbolic link to the codebase into the `backend` directory.
 Then, enter the relative paths to the appropriate backend directories into `conf.yml`.